 Duties of Agricultural and Food Scientists

 Agricultural and food scientists typically do the following:

 Agricultural and food scientists play an important role in maintaining and expanding the nation's food supply.
 Many work in basic or applied research and development.
 Basic research seeks to understand the biological and chemical processes by which crops and livestock grow.
-Applied research uses the knowledge gained to discover ways to improve the quality, quantity, and safety of agricultural products.
+Applied research seeks to discover ways to improve the quality, quantity, and safety of agricultural products.

 Many agricultural and food scientists work with little supervision, forming their own hypotheses and developing their research methods.
 In addition, they often lead teams of technicians or students who help in their research.
-Agricultural and food scientists who are employed in private industry may need to travel between different sites to perform various duties for their employers.
+Agricultural and food scientists who are employed in private industry may need to travel between different worksites.

 The following are types of agricultural and food scientists:

 Animal scientists typically conduct research on domestic farm animals.
 With a focus on food production, they explore animal genetics, nutrition, reproduction, diseases, growth, and development.
 They work to develop efficient ways to produce and process meat, poultry, eggs, and milk.
 Animal scientists may crossbreed animals to make them more productive or improve other characteristics.
 They advise farmers on how to upgrade housing for animals, lower animal death rates, increase growth rates, or otherwise increase the quality and efficiency of livestock.